ArchitRastogi1/nodeProductAPIProject/README.md

     This is for running test case

 ### Application -
-1.The apis are designed using node.js and mongoose.
+1.The apis are designed using node.js and mongoose (hosted on mlab.com).

 2.Mocha and Chai used for writing Integration Tests.